BrianOfrim/harvesters-simple-capture-gui/README.md

 # Harvesters Simple Capture GUI

+**This project is now deprecated, it's functionality has been added to https://github.com/BrianOfrim/boja**

 A simple application for acquiring and saving images using the Harvesters image acquisition library Harvesters Repository: https://github.com/genicam/harvesters